 - Notifying the local Public Safety Answering Point (PSAP) of the locations of all of your AED units

-- Medical Oversight – required in all jurisdictions.
+- Medical Oversight – is required in some jurisdictions.
 This provides Medical oversight and AED post-use event reporting from a team of experienced physicians

 - Prescription provided where required